 The characteristics of PCNONLINE are good flexible manufacturing ability, purchasing ability for non-standard parts, and strong purchasing ability for the whole BOM.

 They have more than 50 technicians and 11 single component engineers, they all have more than ten years of experience in electronics design or open-source hardware design.
 50% of their procurement channels are in Hong Kong, 20% are in Shenzhen, and 20% are in the United States.
-We have a component procurement centre in Hong Kong.
+We have a component procurement center in Hong Kong.
 Our component prices are also absolutely open.
 We will share the purchase price with our customers.
 The service fee for our purchasing is in the range of 5-10%.
 Parts procurement service is only an auxiliary service of their SMT service.

 You might be interested also in: